 - New York

-Recognized in The Best Lawyers in America® in the area of Non-Profit/Charities Law; Named in Super Lawyers in the area of Non-Profit; Named the Best Lawyers’® 2012 New York City Non-Profit/Charities Law Lawyer of the Year; Adjunct Professor of Law, Brooklyn Law School, Spring 2014 and Spring 2015; Adjunct Professor, Fordham Law School, New York City, Fall 2011; Member, American Bar Association (Tax Section, Exempt Organizations Committee; Co-chair, Subcommittee on Community Foundations); New York State Bar Association (Tax Section, Co-chair, Tax-Exempt Entities Committee, 1990-1991); Council on Foundations (Committee on Community Foundations, Legal Advisory Subcommittee, 1991-Present); Chair, Advisory Committee of the National Center on Philanthropy and Law, 2005-2007; Association of the Bar of the City of New York (Committee on Nonprofit Organizations, 1984-1986; 1988-1991); Director/Trustee: International Center for Not-for-Profit Law, 2004-2010; Madison Square Park Conservancy, 2011-Present; Herbert Berghof Studios, 2000-Present; The Center for Constitutional Rights, 1985-1996; Shorebank Corporation (parent of South Shore Bank), 1979-1988; The Shalan Foundation, 1973-1992.
+Recognized in The Best Lawyers in America® in the area of Non-Profit/Charities Law; Named in Super Lawyers in the area of Non-Profit; Named the Best Lawyers’® 2012 New York City Non-Profit/Charities Law Lawyer of the Year; Adjunct Professor of Law, Brooklyn Law School, Spring 2014 and Spring 2015; Adjunct Professor, Fordham Law School, New York City, Fall 2011; Member, American Bar Association (Tax Section, Exempt Organizations Committee; Co-chair, Subcommittee on Community Foundations); New York State Bar Association (Tax Section, Co-chair, Tax-Exempt Entities Committee, 1990-1991); Council on Foundations (Committee on Community Foundations, Legal Advisory Subcommittee, 1991-approx. 2004); Chair, Advisory Committee of the National Center on Philanthropy and Law, 2005-2007; Association of the Bar of the City of New York (Committee on Nonprofit Organizations, 1984-1986; 1988-1991); Finance Committee: The Christopher Reynolds Foundation, 2016-present; Director: Human Rights in China, 2017-present; Director/Trustee: International Center for Not-for-Profit Law, 2004-2010; Madison Square Park Conservancy, 2011-2018; Herbert Berghof Studios, 2000-2017; The Center for Constitutional Rights, 1985-1996; Shorebank Corporation (parent of South Shore Bank), 1979-1988; The Shalan Foundation, 1973-1992.
 Lecturer at programs sponsored by, among others, Association of the Bar of the City of New York, ALI-ABA, New York State Society of Certified Public Accountants, New York University School of Continuing Legal Education, Practising Law Institute, Council on Foundations

 - Author, "Reflection on the Continuing Use of Donor Advised Funds" Taxation of Exempts (Sept./Oct.
 2007)